NICANORKYAMBA/bank-system/README.md

 - **Node.js:** A JavaScript runtime built on Chrome's V8 JavaScript engine.
 - **Express.js:** A fast, unopinionated, minimalist web framework for Node.js.
 - **PostgreSQL:** A powerful, open source object-relational database system.
 - **Sequelize ORM:** A promise-based Node.js ORM for Postgres, MySQL, MariaDB, SQLite and Microsoft SQL Server.
+It supports the dialects PostgreSQL, MySQL, SQLite and MSSQL and features solid transaction support, relations, read replication and more.
 - **bcrypt:** A library to help you hash passwords.

 ## Getting Started